 4.3.1 the availability of the Hosted Services is subject to periodic scheduled maintenance and occasional emergency maintenance; and

-4.3.2 the Hosted Services are dependent upon AWS and/or other third party cloud providers which are beyond Snowplow’s ability to control, and that Snowplow will consequently have no liability to the Customer arising out of or in connection with unavailability or slow performance of the Hosted Services attributable to AWS and/or such other third party providers.
+4.3.2 the Hosted Services are dependent upon the relevant Cloud Computing Platform and/or other third party cloud providers which are beyond Snowplow’s ability to control, and that Snowplow will consequently have no liability to the Customer arising out of or in connection with unavailability or slow performance of the Hosted Services attributable to a relevant Cloud Computing Platform and/or such other third party providers.

 5.1 This clause 5 applies if and only to the extent that the relevant Product includes Support.